visserle/AnkiOps/README.md

 ### Synchronization

-AnkiOps has two main sync commands that run an automatic Git snapshot before writing changes:
+AnkiOps has two main sync commands:

 | Command | Direction | Use it when |
 | --- | --- | --- |